Choosing Five Universities

 There are several considerations to make when selecting courses for your UCAS application.

 1. Choose courses with different grade requirements

 It is vital to pick courses with a range of entry requirements.
 This is to ensure you have a backup option if you fall short of your predicted grades.
 The general rule of thumb for picking your five courses is:

 One or two “stretch” options.
 This is a course with grade requirements which are higher than your predicted grades.
 For instance, if you are predicted ABB apply for courses asking for AAB or even AAA.

-Two or three course which have the same entry requirements as your predicted grades.
+Two or three courses which have the same entry requirements as your predicted grades.

 Different courses will appeal to you for different reasons.
-One way to narrow down your long list of course options is to decide what is most important to you.
-You’ll be able to rule out applying to certain courses if they don’t provide what is important to you.
+One way to narrow down your long list of options is to decide what is most important to you.

 Your priorities may be:

 Year abroad or placement opportunities